slbailey/Retrovue/docs/domain/Enricher.md

 Enricher defines a pluggable module that adds value to an object and returns the improved object.
 Enrichers are stateless pure functions: they receive an object and return the updated object; they do not persist and they do not own orchestration.
 Enrichers are optional and may be applied in sequence.

-## Core model / scope
+## Core model

-Enrichers declare their scope so the system knows where they are allowed to run.
+Enrichers are identified by their type, which determines both their functionality and when they are allowed to run.

-**scope=ingest**
+**type=ingest**
-Input: AssetDraft generated during ingest.
+Input: Asset generated during ingest.
-Output: AssetDraft with richer metadata.
+Output: Asset with richer metadata.
 Examples:

 - Parse .nfo / .jpg sidecar files (tinyMediaManager style).
 - Pull metadata from TheTVDB / TMDB.
 - Use an LLM to generate synopsis, parental guidance tags, and ad-break markers.

-**scope=playout**
+**type=playout**
 Input: a playout plan for a channel (the assembled "what to stream now" structure before ffmpeg is launched).
 Output: a modified playout plan.
 Examples: